 Director, Alan Seaman

-Our mission for this degree program in the Intercultural Studies department is to develop specialists in Teaching English to Speakers of Other Languages who demonstrate a high level of professionalism as the foundation for cross-cultural work.
+Our goal for this degree program in the Applied Linguistics and International Education department is to develop specialist in Teaching English to Speakers of Other Languages who demonstrate a high level of professionalism as the foundation for cross-cultural work.

 This professional credential is designed to prepare English language teachers for positions in a wide variety of settings in the US and other countries.
 The stateside opportunities include teaching ESL in colleges and universities, language institutes, company-sponsored programs, and centers for new immigrants and refugees.
 Opportunities abroad include teaching English as a Foreign Language (EFL) in colleges and universities, national secondary and elementary schools, language institutes, and international schools.